knightfury16/tournament-planner/Resource/CodeJournal.md

 ```

 Notice it does not even go to the controller.
 It hits a `terminal` middleware and short circuit there.
 And the next it just propagte to the middleware and execute the lines after `next`

+### No Net(19/07/24)
+Its the second day without internet.
+Tried to add the CreatedAt and UpdatedAt auto property of the BaseEntity which i already did.
+But forgot to pull it.
+Now without net I am unable to do it again.
+So much code is dependent on Internet.

+Without this cant seem to do anything.
+Well maybe I can so something in the frontend.
+Well maybe tomorrow.